zhixuanli/segmentation-paper-reading-notes/paper-reading-notes/03-A-MCG network.md

 ### 2. [Contribution] What's new in this paper?
 The proposed A-MCG network, has three contributions to solve the above problems:
-1. Multi-scale context features between the support and query braches are integrated for more efficient utilization.
+1. Multi-scale context features between the support and query branches are integrated for more efficient utilization.
 2. The Residual Attention Module(RAM) (Wang et al. 2017) is used here to make the concentration on the target class easier, avoiding to optimize on a large dataset.
 3. Conv-LSTM (Xingjian et al. 2015) is incorporated for better fusing multi-shot support feature.